nvictor/getignore/README.md

-# A command line tool for getting publicly hosted .getignore files.
+# A tool for getting .getignore files.

 ### Install